ikoral/ikoral/README.md

 ### Glad to see you here! ![visitors](https://visitor-badge.laobi.icu/badge?page_id=ikoral.ikoral)

 I am a full-stack IT Proffessional (BackEnd - FrontEnd - TestAutomation - Cloud) and instructor.
-I love my family, coding, walking in the nature, speaking 😄, watching science || fantasy movies and travelling.
+I love my family, coding, walking in the :herb: nature, speaking 😄, watching science || fantasy movies and travelling.

 I am always after being valuable and make difference no matter how big || small it is.

-I !like repeat myself.
+I <code>!like</code> repeat myself.

 ### Mentioning about me:
 - 🔭 I’m currently working on SOAP Web Service on ASP.NET environment.